How To Stop Procrastinating Decluttering Today

 Cook in some accountability

-We’re more likely to follow through with something that might inconvenience another person or risk us being judged.
-Nobody wants to come across as a flake.
+Accountability is a powerful tool when you want to stop procrastinating decluttering.
+We’re far more likely to follow through on tasks when they might inconvenience someone else or risk being judged—nobody wants to come across as a flake.

-This is one reason why personal trainers are so successful.
-It’s not that you couldn’t just read a book and do the stuff yourself on your own, in most cases.
-The personal trainer is an accountability coach with a vested interest.
+This is why personal trainers are so successful.
+It’s not that you couldn’t learn the exercises from a book and do them yourself; it’s that the trainer provides accountability and a vested interest in your progress.

 Timelines are necessary for urgency